sosmongare/Hello-World/README.md

-# Hello-World
+# Hello-Earth

-Hey People,
-I am Mong'are , A software Engineer with experience in web programming and coding with .net languages
+Hi Devs,
+Mong'are Sospeter is Me, I am a Software Engineer by Profession, Cyber Security Enthusiast and an Individual Driven by Passion.
+I have Experience Developing Software and Web Application Systems and Portals.

+<?php

+echo "Hello World";

+?>